Christopher Riley: Career

+Solar Eclipse Chasing

+Riley is a veteran of six total eclipses of the Sun.
+He saw his first one from Alderney, one of the UK's Channel Islands, where he co-presented the BBC's coverage of the event in 1999.
+Following that broadcast, he went on to join the BBC's presenting teams in Zambia in 2001 and the Faroe Islands in 2015.
+He has also seen total solar eclipses in the US; one from Oregon in 2017 and another from Cleveland in 2024, and from Northern Spain in 2026.

 Awards and honours

 In 2005 Riley was given a Sir Arthur Clarke Award for his work producing the BBC's Space Odyssey series.
 The same year he was elected a Fellow of the Royal Astronomical Society for his endeavours in communicating astronomy to the public.
 His films and TV series on the history of science have won a nomination from the Royal Television Society and the World Cinema Audience Award at the Sundance Film Festival 2007.
 He received a second Sir Arthur Clarke Award in 2008 for In the Shadow of the Moon.
 His 2012 documentary Voyager – to the final frontier was nominated for a British Science Writer's award, and his 2014 film The Girl who talked to Dolphins, was nominated for BAFTA, RTS and Grierson awards.
 His 2015 film for National Geographic, Hubble's Comsic Journey, was nominated for an Emmy.

 His 2019 book, Where once we stood, a collaboration with artist Martin Impey, was nominated for a CILIP Kate Greenaway medal in 2020.

 Riley's 2021 film for National Geographic - Battle for the Black Swan, won the gold medal for History and Society at the New York Festivals TV & Film Awards in 2022, and was nominated for a BAFTA the same year.
 His 2023 film for National Geographic - The Twenty Million Dollar Time Bomb won him a second documentary gold medal in the History and Society at the New York Festivals TV & Film Awards and was nominated for the 2024 Maritime Media Awards.